Moving to Work (MTW)

+The second cohort of the MTW Expansion Program is designed to evaluate different ways of calculating participants’ rent portions.
 All eligible households will be randomly assigned to either a control group, with rent continuing to be calculated the way it is now (approximately 30% of gross household income), or a treatment group, to which the new rent policy will apply.
 The new rent policy groups households by income into tiers.
 Within each tier, all households will pay the same rent portion.
 Income reexaminations will occur every three years rather than every year.
 If a household’s income increases into a higher income tier, its rent will not change until the triennial income reexamination.
 Certain households, such as elderly and disabled households, will be excluded from participating in the new rent policy in accordance with HUD guidelines.

 Will I have to move?

 No, you will not have to move from your current unit due to AMHA joining the MTW program.